Kadlec RN - Neonatal Intensive Care in Richland, Washington

 Kadlec has an exciting opportunity for a Registered Nurse to join our growing Neonatal Intensive Care team located in Richland, Washington!

-Shift Details: Part time, 0.6.
-12 hour variable shifts (primarily nights).
+Shift Details: Part Time, 0.6 FTE.
+12 hour variable shifts (primarily days).
 Shifts include weekends.

 About our Neonatal Intensive Care Unit :